KevinQzG/DHCP_Server/README.md

 - [Jacobo Zuluaga](https://github.com/jacobozj)

 ## Introduction

-This project involves the development of a functional DHCP server in C and a client.
-The server dynamically assigns IPv4 addresses and network parameters to clients within a local or remote network using the Berkeley Sockets API.
+This project involves the development of a functional DHCP server and client in C. The server dynamically assigns IPv4 addresses and network parameters to clients within a local or remote network using the Berkeley Sockets API.

+The Dynamic Host Configuration Protocol (DHCP) is a network protocol used to assign IP addresses and provide configuration information to devices on a network.
+The DHCP server is responsible for managing a pool of IP addresses and assigning them to clients that request them.
+The server also provides additional network parameters such as the subnet mask, default gateway, and DNS server.

+The process of assigning an IP address to a client involves the following steps:

+- **1. DHCP Discover**: The client sends a broadcast message to the network requesting an IP address.
+- **2. DHCP Offer**: The server responds with a broadcast message offering an IP address to the client.
+- **3. DHCP Request**: The client sends a broadcast message requesting the offered IP address.
+- **4.1.
+DHCP Acknowledge**: The server responds with a broadcast message acknowledging the IP address assignment.
+- **4.2.
+DHCP Nak**: The server responds with a broadcast message denying the IP address assignment.
+- **5. IP Address Lease**: The client uses the assigned IP address for a specified period of time and then renews the lease sending a new request to the server.
+- **6. IP Address Release**: The client releases the IP address when it is no longer needed.

 ## Project Structure

 .
 ├── src \ # Source files
 |   ├── config/ # Configuration files
 |   |   ├── env.c # Environment configuration file
 |   |   └── env.h # Environment configuration header file
 |   ├── data/ # Data files
 |   |   ├── ip_pool.c # Management of the IP pool
 |   |   ├── ip_pool.h # IP pool header file
 |   |   ├── message.c # Management of the DHCP messages and its structure
 |   |   └── message.h # DHCP message header file
 |   ├── utils/ # Utility files
 |   |   ├── utils.c # Utility functions
 |   |   └── utils.h # Utility header file
 |   ├── client.c # Client source code
 |   ├── server.c # Server source code
 |   ├── client.h # Client header file
 |   └── server.h # Server header file
 ├── .env.example # Environment variables template
 ├── client.sh # Client execution script
 ├── server.sh # Server execution script
 ├── .gitignore # Git ignore file
 ├── README.md # Project README file
 └── LICENSE # Project license file

 ## Execution